djhmateer/djhmateer.github.io/_posts/2024-04-24-ruby on rails.md

 ```

-Then put in a Hero from Tailblocks.
+Then put in a Header then Hero from Tailblocks.

 ## VS Code Extension